brianaltan/advprog-modul6/README.md

 Because the code initially used a single-threaded approach, we needed to implement a thread pool to handle multiple requests simultaneously.
 For example, if a request to `/sleep` is made, it would block all subsequent requests until the current single-threaded process is completed.

 I implemented a thread pool to manage multiple worker threads and also created a worker thread that listens for new tasks.
 Additionally, I modified the `main` function to assign incoming requests to tasks within the pool.

+### Reflection: Bonus
+Changed from `new` to `build`, allowing for customization such as logging, validation, and improved error handling.